udayusefulagents/test-sha-bug-repo/test-file.md

 # Updated Test File

-This is updated content with short SHA.
+This is updated content with full SHA.